Sunday, 7 June 2009

 The lead singer, Ryan Redman has an amazing voice.
 The band has been described as a cross between Killswitch Engage and Jeff Buckley.

-Empty sighs and wine - Isles & glacier
+Empty sighs and wine - Isles & glaciers.

 Consists of members from Emarosa, Chiodos and Pierce the veil.
 Genius!